About

 • Reviews The journal regularly publishes articles and news on techniques and equipment for bioacoustics recording and analysis, reviews of bioacoustics books, CDs and other audio publications, and news of bioacoustics conferences.

-• Recent Bioacoustic Publications The journal has a tradition of publishing lists of recent publications in the field of bioacoustics.
+• Recent Bioacoustic Publications The journal has published lists of publications in the field of bioacoustics.
 These lists were compiled by Poul Hansen of The Natural History Museum, Århus, Denmark.
 References from 1993-2006 are available online on this site, divided into taxonomic or topic groupings as well as in a combined list.

 • Personal Perspectives Although bioacoustics is a relatively young discipline, we have a number of senior investigators who have seen, and in many cases been responsible for, rapid changes in the field.
 This section of the journal allows such individuals pretty much free reign to reminisce, advise on future directions and strategies, and comment on current trends and fashions.
 William N. Tavolga contributed the first such section in Vol. 6 No. 4, followed by Arthur Myrberg (Vol. 7 No. 2), David Pye (Vol. 7 No. 3) and Murray Littlejohn (Vol. 9 No 1).